How To Check and Pay The Traffic Fine Online In The U.S

 What are the DLC and NRVC?

-Most states have signed the Driver License Compact (DLC).
-The theme of this is "One Driver, One License, One Record".
-Under the DLC, traffic violations issued to drivers licensed in another state are reported to the driver's home state.
-The home state will treat the offense as if it had been committed within its borders and apply its laws to the out-of-state offense.
-The American Association of Motor Vehicle Administrators (AAMVA) maintains a list of states that have signed the DLC agreement.
+The Driver License Compact (DLC) has been signed by the majority of states.
+"One Driver, One License, One Record" is the theme of this.
+Traffic violations issued to drivers licensed in another state are reported to the driver's home state under the DLC.
+The home state will treat the offense as if it occurred within its borders, and its laws will apply to the out-of-state offense.
+The American Association of Motor Vehicle Administrators (AAMVA) keeps track of which states have signed on to the DLC agreement.

-The Non-Resident Violators Compact (NRVC) requires member states to suspend the driver's license of those who get traffic tickets for moving violations in other states and fail to pay them.
-The individual's licensing state will suspend his or her driver's license until the person complies with the terms of the citation.
-It is up to the states that are members of the NRVC whether or not to apply it to residents.
+The Non-Resident Violators Compact (NRVC) requires member states to suspend the driver's licenses of individuals who receive traffic tickets for moving violations in other states and fail to pay them.
+The individual's driver's license will be suspended until he or she complies with the terms of the citation.
+It is up to the NRVC member states to decide whether or not to apply it to residents.

-In extreme instances, a motorist cited for a traffic violation in a jurisdiction other than their home jurisdiction, must post collateral or bond to secure appearance for trial at a later date.
-If the offender is unable to do this, they may be taken into custody until the collateral or bond is posted.
-In some states, they may be taken directly to court for trial to be held.
+In extreme cases, a driver cited for a traffic violation in a jurisdiction other than their home jurisdiction may be required to post collateral or bond in order to appear for trial at a later date.
+If the offender is unable to do so, he or she may be detained until the collateral or bond is posted.
+In some states, they may be taken straight to court for a trial.

-The compact is not supposed to include non-moving violations.
-A member state may choose to voluntarily suspend the license of an individual who does not pay an out-of-state ticket for an equipment violation such as loud exhaust.
+Non-moving violations are not supposed to be included in the compact.
+A member state may choose to suspend an individual's license voluntarily if he or she does not pay an out-of-state ticket for an equipment violation such as loud exhaust.